Mini Clubman Insurance Rates

 Rates are averaged for all Mini Clubman models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Insureds who purchase additional liability coverage will pay about $520 every year to go from a minimum limit to 250/500 limits
+- Insureds who purchase higher levels of liability will pay about $520 per year to raise from a minimum limit to 250/500 limits

 Rate Tables and Charts